 Many disputes among Mozambican parties are settled privately or go unresolved.
 The business community is still small.
 Damage to an organisation's reputation as a result of a commercial dispute or an accusation of illegal activity can seriously damage the organisation's overall business.

-Entities intending to develop commercial or industrial activities are required to obtain a licence from the regulatory authority for each specific activity.
+Entities intending to develop commercial or industrial activities are generally required to obtain a licence from the regulatory authority, depending on the specific activity that shall be performed in the country.

-It is also necessary to have the appropriate licence when the project is to be carried out by foreign commercial representation.
+It is also necessary to have the appropriate licence when the project is to be carried out by foreign commercial representation (representação comercial estrangeira).

 Foreign companies are advised to use a local consultancy service to assist with submitting the relevant applications and proposals.

-Under the Investment Law (Law no. 3/93 of 24 June 1993), tax and customs incentives as well as other benefits are afforded to private investors, such as the right to import capital, export profits and re-export invested capital.
+Under the Investment Law, tax and customs incentives as well as other benefits are afforded to private investors, such as the right to import capital, export profits and re-export invested capital.

 The following investments do not benefit from the above incentives:

-• investments made in the areas of prospecting, search and production of oil, gas, mineral resources and the extractive industry.
+- investments made in the areas of prospecting, search and production of oil, gas, mineral resources and the extractive industry (where specific benefits and incentives are foreseen in a specific legal statute).

 The private investment may be made in any of the following forms: cash, infrastructure, equipment and respective accessories, material and other goods, investment with own capital, assignment of rights and shareholder loans among others.